WARNING: This product contains nicotine. Nicotine is an addictive chemical.

 The atomizer is the actual working part of the e-cig that makes it possible to deliver the nicotine in the E-liquid to the user without actually burning anything.
 While again there are many different sizes and styles of atomizers, they all function in a similar fashion.
 Inside of each atomizer is a small coil that heats up when the battery is activated much the same way that the filament in a light bulb heats up and produces light when power is supplied.
 The heat from the coil inside the atomizer is what actually vaporizes the E-liquid so that it can be inhaled by the user.

-The E-liquid delivery system of the electronic cigarette comes in many forms.
+The E-liquid delivery system of the electronic cigarette comes in many different forms.
 The most common form is the cartridge or tank.
 It is normally attached directly to the atomizer and may or may not contain filler material.
 Regardless of design its purpose is to store E-liquid until needed and then deliver the liquid to the atomizer at a steady and consistent rate.
 The E-liquid delivery system also doubles as the mouthpiece in most cases with small channels that route the vapor from the atomizer, around the E-liquid chamber and to the user’s mouth.

 Sometimes the atomizer and cartridge are combined into one piece called a cartomizer.
 Cartomizers are preferred by many users because of how simple they are to use as well as their ability to hold larger volumes of E-liquid, making refills less frequent.
 However, cartomizers are built to be disposable and therefore while they can be refilled, they generally do not last as long as stand along atomizers and cartridges.